Estimate Time6 min

 Exceptions to the Roth IRA 5-year aging requirement

-Some exceptions to the 5-year rule may apply, allowing you to make withdrawals without paying a penalty (but not taxes).
+Some exceptions to the 5-year rule may apply, allowing you to make withdrawals without paying a penalty (but taxes may still apply).
 These include withdrawals up to $10,000 made for a first home purchase, if you become permanently and totally disabled, or for educational expenses.

 Roth IRA ordering rules

-Distributions from your Roth IRA that are considered nonqualified—meaning they haven't met the 5-year aging rule and other conditions—may be fully or partially taxable.
-In fact, there is a set order in which Roth assets are distributed, and that order determines the taxable amount.
+Distributions from your Roth IRA that are considered nonqualified—meaning they haven't met the 5-year aging rule and you are not age 59½ or older, among other conditions—may be fully or partially taxable.
+In fact, there is a set order in which Roth assets are distributed, and that order determines the rules that apply.
 Generally, regular contributions are withdrawn first, followed by converted and rollover amounts.
 Earnings on contributions are distributed last.

 Understanding how much you have of contributions, converted or rolled over amounts, and earnings will help you determine the potential tax consequences of withdrawing from your Roth account.